-With these benefits, online jobs attract a lot of professionals but also come with their share of challenges.
+With such benefits, online jobs attract many professionals but also come with their share of challenges.
 With so many online jobs nowadays, how will you know which is real and which is a scam?

-There are a lot of scammers who are aware of how popular online jobs are, so they pretend to be managers or recruiters who seek to get personal information that they can use to gain access to your personal financial information.
-There are also those who send tasks to work on but fail to give you your salary.
+There are a lot of scammers who are aware of how popular online jobs are.
+Hence, they pretend to be managers or recruiters who seek to get personal information that they can use to gain access to your personal financial information.
+Some send tasks to work on but fail to give you your compensation.

 So how can you get a real online job and avoid scammers?
 Here are several things to consider: